mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

   - For example, "axis = 1" means taking max() operaiton row-wise (recall axis = 1 denotes rows)
     - This results in taking max() between entries of a row (different columns)
     - If the original array has two dimension (i.e., a \\(m\times n\\) matrix), then the max() output is a rank 1 array with dimension written as (m,)
   - "keepdims = True" argument force the output has the exact shape (dimension) before applying the operation.
+    - "keepdims" is the argument for many other math operations such as np.min, np.sum(), np.mean(), etx

   ``` python
   x = np.array([[1, 2, 3],[4, 5, 6]])